ignacioq/Tapestree.jl/README.md

 ## Reference

 Package that implements a joint model of trait evolution and biogeographic history described in:
-Quintero, I. and Landis, Micahel J. Interdependent Phenotypic and Biogeographic Evolution Driven by Biotic Interactions. bioRxiv 560912 [link](https://doi.org/10.1101/560912).
+Quintero, I. and Landis, Michael J. Interdependent Phenotypic and Biogeographic Evolution Driven by Biotic Interactions. bioRxiv 560912 [link](https://doi.org/10.1101/560912).

 ## Usage